-If your keyboard seems to be repeating one or more keys when you press keys, typing double, triple, or more letters on the screen, it could be due to one of the reasons below.
+If your keyboard repeats one or more characters when you press keys, typing double, triple, or more letters on the screen, it could be due to one of the following reasons.

 If food or liquid has ever been spilled into the keyboard, it can cause the keys to stick and be repeated.
 Spilled liquid can also cause the circuit board in the keyboard to short out, causing keys to be repeated.
 Use canned air to blow out any food material and dry out any spilled liquid to see if that fixes the repeating keys issue.

 Make sure the connection between the keyboard and computer is not loose by disconnecting and reconnecting the keyboard.
 When disconnecting, keep these suggestions in mind.

 - When disconnecting, make sure nothing connects between the keyboard and the computer.
 Keyloggers and other devices may cause keys to repeat.

 - If your keyboard is a PS/2 connection keyboard, make sure to shut down the computer before disconnecting and reconnecting.

-- If you're using a USB keyboard, make sure it is directly connected to the computer and not a USB hub.
+- If you're using a USB (universal serial bus) keyboard, make sure it is directly connected to the computer and not a USB hub.

 As keyboards get used and wear down over time, some keys can begin to stick during a keystroke.
 Sometimes it's a physical sticking, where the keys don't release back to their normal position after you press them, causing the keyboard to repeat those keys.